SiddharthSunilPatil/arrow-physiotherapy/README.md

 ---
 ## Setup Instructions

 **1. Cloning the repository**

 1.1.
-Create a directory on your local drive where you want to store the project.
+Create a directory on your local drive where you want to store the project .
 1.2.
-Open Anaconda Prompt (or terminal) and navigate to the directory using: cd <your-directory-path>.
+Open Anaconda Prompt (or terminal) and navigate to the directory using: cd <your-directory-path> .
 1.3.
 Launch VS Code from this directory using: code .
 1.4.
-Open a new terminal in VS Code and clone the repository using: git clone https://github.com/<your-username>/<repository-name>.git
+Open a new terminal in VS Code and clone the repository using: git clone https://github.com/<your-username>/<repository-name>.git .

 **2. Setting up the environment**